sjtuzc954/UefiProject/README.md

 <press Enter>
 # rookie prints the heap content, you should see the first element to be 16 (0x10), instead of 0.
 ```

+## Acknowledgements

+In our project, we read and re-implemented the architecture related logic (e.g., X64 page table modification) in [Deadwings](https://github.com/xsh3llsh0ck/Deadwing).
+And we build other functionalities (e.g. communication between SMI handler and OS user) based on it.